-The event also included a presentation of the new report, coauthored by Jason Bordoff and Rhodium Group Partner Trevor Houser.
+The event will also include a presentation of the new report, coauthored by Jason Bordoff and Rhodium Group Partner Trevor Houser.
 The report reviews the origin and current form of US crude export restrictions and analyzes the energy market, economic, security, geopolitical, trade and environmental implications of modifying or lifting those restrictions.